sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 Prepare the job script

 The most common approach to running jobs on Slurm is to submit job scripts to Slurm.
-Typically, scripts consist of three sections:- Directives: Slurm directives begin with
+Scripts typically consist of three sections:- Directives: Slurm directives begin with

 #SBATCH.
-These directives tell Slurm which resources and settings are needed to run the script. - Environment variables: Environment variables are those variables that are required for your application to run.
-In this section, it is common practice to load modules and set up environment variables such as the
+These directives specify which resources and settings Slurm uses to run the script. - Environment variables: Environment variables are the variables your application requires to run.
+In this section, load modules and set up environment variables such as

 $PATHand$LD_LIBRARY_PATH. - Code: The actual code that runs your application.